Wire-Network/wire-cdt/docs/kv-multi-index.md

 ## Overview

-`sysio::multi_index` is a source-compatible shim for the EOSIO `multi_index` — the same API over a different store, not the same implementation.
-Nearly all contract code carries over unchanged; the known divergences are:
+`sysio::multi_index` is a **compatibility shim** for the EOSIO `multi_index` — the same API over a different store, not the same implementation.
+Nearly all contract code carries over unchanged, but it is not fully source-compatible: the divergences below include edits every port must make.
+They
+are:

 - the postfix iterator operators `it++` / `it--` are deleted, because copying a KV iterator duplicates a host-side handle.
 Rewrite those to `++it` / `--it`.
 The compiler finds every